-Pern is a complex Feudal-Agrarian and highly stratified society in which goods are traded for protection.
-There are only a few large Holds which control all of the non-Weyr land and all who dwell on that land have to tithe some of their goods to that principle hold.
+Pern is a complex Feudal-Agrarian and highly stratified society in which goods and services are traded for protection.
+There are only a few large Holds which control all of the habitable land, and all who dwell on that land have to tithe a portion of their goods to that principle Hold.

 Teaching begins at home.
 Around the age of five, a child begins studying with the hold’s harper.
 Depending on the size of the hold, there may be several teaching groups, separating children by age and ability.
 Cotholds are too small to have their own harper, so “route riders” are sent to visit them once a Turn, staying a night or two to check on their progress and drop off teaching materials.
 Unfortunately, many cotholders don’t learn to read, which makes teaching songs a necessity.